 Shrimp are exceedingly popular for good reason.
 Delicately flavored, slightly sweet, a bit salty, with an appealing firm-crisp texture.
-They cook up quickly, and star in many dishes and many cuisines.
+They cook up quickly in a skillet or pan, and can star in many dishes and many cuisines.
 Plus, if you get your hands on the big ones (yes, often a splurge, but what a splurge) those are not only a treat but a showstopper.

 A bag of frozen shrimp is one of the money-in-the-bank ingredients that I always have on hand.
 Don’t think for a minute frozen shrimp are of lesser quality; almost all shrimp has been frozen and defrosted before it hits our kitchens.
 Sure, if you’re lucky and live by a coast you might get your hands on some fresh-never-frozen shrimp, and by all means you should grab them.
 But otherwise, even most of the shrimp you buy at a good fish store has been frozen.

 Make sure you defrost shrimp in your refrigerator, not on the counter, for safety.
 You can also defrost them by running cold water over them in a colander.

 Shrimp range widely in size.
 They are sold by the quantity per pound, and then given corresponding names like medium or jumbo.
 However, the name attached to the quantity per pound varies from brand to brand, market to market.